mlops-guide/mlops-guide.github.io/docs/index.md

 * Feature Management and Storing
 * Automation of Pipelines and Processes
 * CI/CD for Machine Learning
-* Continuos Monitoring of Models
+* Continuous Monitoring of Models

 ## What is Contemplated on This Guide?